Why Pianists Need Musicians’ Earplugs

 In fact, excessive noise, ubiquitous in our society, insidiously eats away at our hearing, sometimes not showing its effects for decades, even for people who currently experience no hearing loss.
 The Hearing Health Foundation (HHF) helped sensitize me to the dangers of noise.
 As a board member, I governed not only HHF’s research efforts to cure hearing loss, but also our hearing loss prevention program.

 With my newfound knowledge, I embarked upon a personal program of hearing protection: I purchased a pair of silicone musicians’ earplugs, designed to lower noise without creating distorted or smothered sounds—many musicians wear them while rehearsing.
 Although a snug fit—the earplugs are customized to prevent harmful noise from seeping into my ear canal—they are surprisingly comfortable.
-In fact, I am wearing them right now as I write this post on the groaning, clanking train barreling into New York City.

-My earplugs also contain filters for different levels of noise protection.
+My earplugs contain filters for different levels of noise protection.
 I purchased two sets of filters, one that dampens noise by nine decibels, which I tend to wear most often, and a second that blocks all sound, useful for very harmful environments such as sports stadiums, where noise levels can crescendo to greater than 125 decibels, causing in some cases immediate hearing loss.

 People with hearing loss in particular need to understand that noise protection is different from amplification.
 Amplification, in other words making sounds louder and more discernable, whether from hearing aids or personal hearing devices, is crucial for people with hearing loss to be able to function in society.
 Yet noise protection is just as important.
-Hence my recommendation that people with hearing loss not only purchase hearing aids but also invest in a pair of customized earplugs.

 7 Comments